espressomd/espresso/doc/sphinx/system_setup.rst

 (:math:`<\cdot>` denotes the ensemble average and :math:`\alpha,\beta` are spatial coordinates).

-In a system where particles only interact with the implicitly modelled surrounding fluid, the diffusion constant :math:`D` is determined only by the bare friction and the temperature through the Einstein-Smoluchowski relation

-.. math:: D = \frac{k_B T}{\gamma}.

 In the |es| implementation of the Langevin thermostat, the additional terms only enter in the force calculation.
 This reduces the accuracy of the Velocity Verlet integrator